VinayakMaharaj/STA365-Final-Project/data_files/readme.md

-This file explains in detail how we started from the original kaggle dataset to the dataset that was used in the final analysis.
+This file explains our data files and scripts in detail.
+For list of all variables, see below.

 ### Data Files
 **The data file used in the analysis, "hhs_filter.csv", is merely a transformed version of the two datasets mentioned below**.
 This section explains exactly how we created this file: